Fandom Forward: 2019–2024

+International chapters

-Fandom Forward has chapters in more than 30 countries around the world on six different continents.
-Chapters are free to start and members do not pay dues to Fandom Forward.
-Fandom Forward believes the best heroes are local heroes—chapters are autonomous and use the resources of Fandom Forward to work on the projects they feel are most needed by their communities.
-Fandom Forward also has individual members who are not associated with a chapter on six different continents.
+Fandom Forward had chapters in more than 30 countries around the world on six different continents.
+Chapters were autonomous and used the resources of Fandom Forward to work on the projects they felt were most needed by their communities.
+Fandom Forward also had individual members who were not associated with a chapter on six different continents.

-Through the Accio Books campaign, Fandom Forward has helped to build or stock libraries in the United States, Rwanda, Uganda, the Netherlands, and England.
+Through the Accio Books campaign, Fandom Forward helped to build or stock libraries in the United States, Rwanda, Uganda, the Netherlands, and England.

 Granger Leadership Academy

-Started in 2014, the Granger Leadership Academy is a unique annual leadership conference for fan activists.
-Fans and progressive organizers come together for four days to engage in Fandom Forward's "Narrative Leadership Model," a model where attendees learn real world community organizing skills through a series of workshops and keynotes that follow the Hero's Journey.
+Started in 2014, the Granger Leadership Academy was a unique annual leadership conference for fan activists.
+Fans and progressive organizers came together for four days to engage in Fandom Forward's "Narrative Leadership Model", a model where attendees learned real world community organizing skills through a series of workshops and keynotes that followed the Hero's Journey.

-Time at the conference always concludes with attendees partnering with local and national organizations for a series of actions to create real change.
+Time at the conference always concluded with attendees partnering with local and national organizations for a series of actions to create real change.
 Past GLA action partners have included Sunrise, the American Library Association, Borderlinks, Raise the Age Missouri, and more.

 The GLA has been hosted in Auburn, AL (2014), Warwick, RI (2016), St. Louis, MO (2017), Tucson, AZ (2018), and Philadelphia, PA (2019).
 In 2020, GLA was hosted virtually for the first time and trained 340 wizard activists.

 Funding

-Fandom Forward is funded primarily by private donations from members around the world.
-In 2012, Fandom Forward ran a fundraiser entitled Equality for the Win, or Equality FTW, on Indiegogo raising a total of $94,803 dollars from 2,289 donors across the globe for their equality-related initiatives.
+Fandom Forward was funded primarily by private donations from members around the world.
+In 2012, Fandom Forward ran a fundraiser entitled Equality for the Win, or Equality FTW, on Indiegogo raising a total of $94,803 from 2,289 donors across the globe for their equality-related initiatives.
 They nearly doubled their goal of $50,000.
 Donors gave money in exchange for exclusive perks from people such as John and Hank Green, Potter Puppet Pals, Evanna Lynch, LeakyCon, StarKid and more.
 They have repeated the fundraiser each fall since.

-Fandom Forward is also a frequent grant winner from the Project4Awesome.
-The Granger Leadership Academy has been sponsored by ActBlue, Mischief Management, the Ford Foundation, the American Library Association, and more.
+Fandom Forward was also a frequent grant winner from the Project4Awesome.
+The Granger Leadership Academy was sponsored by ActBlue, Mischief Management, the Ford Foundation, the American Library Association, and more.

 Reception

-Fandom Forward has received significant support from the Vlogbrothers, John Green and Hank Green.
-Fandom Forward is a frequent favorite for donations from the annual Project for Awesome.
+Fandom Forward received significant support from the Vlogbrothers, John Green and Hank Green.
+Fandom Forward was a frequent favorite for donations from the annual Project for Awesome.

-Emerson Spartz, founder of MuggleNet, has embraced Fandom Forward.
-"As readers we get very emotional when werewolves and house elves are being discriminated against," he describes.
+Emerson Spartz, founder of MuggleNet, embraced Fandom Forward.
+"As readers we get very emotional when werewolves and house elves are being discriminated against," he described.
 Fandom Forward "shows how those feelings can relate to real problems that we can solve."

 Researcher Henry Jenkins said, "[Fandom Forward] has created a new form of civic engagement which allows participants to reconcile their activist identities with the pleasurable fantasies that brought the fan community together in the first place."